 If you are a Tesla owner or you are considering purchasing this vehicle, you should know that you do have options.

-There is an option in the fine print of the Owner Agreement contract which allows the buyer to opt out of this arbitration clause – as long as they do this within 30 days after their purchase.
-This means that you can take a lemon case to court as long as the vehicle is still covered by the manufacturer’s warranty, and you will not be required to go through arbitration.
+There is an option in the fine print of the Owner Agreement contract which allows the buyer to opt out of the arbitration clause – as long as they do this within 30 days after their purchase.
+This means that you can take your California lemon law Tesla case to court as long as the vehicle is still covered by the manufacturer’s warranty, and you will not be required to go through arbitration.

 It is important that Tesla vehicle owners understand their option here and cover their backs in the case that they are sold a lemon.
 Remember, your vehicle may be deemed a lemon at any point while it’s under warranty – which goes far beyond 30 or 60 days.